hauze-v/web-dev/cs50/memory/NOTES.md

   Remember that the variable is simply a pointer to the beginnning of the address, the first character.

 If you copy (re-assign) a string variable 's', you're really only copying the address of that variable.
 Remember it's all just a pointer to memory.

+In C you have to literally allocate more memory for yourself and you can run into memory leaked issues